mattlewis92/angular-bootstrap-calendar/README.md

     calendarConfig.allDateFormats.moment.date.hour = 'HH:mm'; //this will configure times on the day view to display in 24 hour format rather than the default of 12 hour

-    calendarConfig.allDateFormats.moment.title = 'ddd D MMM'; //this will configure the day view title to be shorter
+    calendarConfig.allDateFormats.moment.title.day = 'ddd D MMM'; //this will configure the day view title to be shorter

     calendarConfig.i18nStrings.eventsLabel = 'Events'; //This will set the events label on the day view